Anastasia-Labs/opshin-audit/catalyst_docs/milestone1/milestone1_projectscope.typ

 - Perform an in-depth review of the code to identify vulnerabilities.
 - Publish the initial findings report.
 - Collaborate with the opshin team to gather feedback.
+- OpShin team works on described issues and integrates feedback on them into the codebase.
-- Integrate the feedback and produce a finalized audit report.
+- Integrate the feedback from the OpShin Team and produce a finalized audit report.

 *Phase 4*:
 The completion of final milestone will take around 1 week wherein the closeout